giuliamonopoli/deepvalve-paper/README.md

-# DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging

-# Supplementary code for the paper: Supplementary code for the paper: DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging
+# Supplementary code for the paper: DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging

 This repository contains supplementary code for the paper